rpuntaie/sphinxcontrib-thm/README.rst

 ===========================================

-This extension to `Sphinx <http://sphinx.pocoo.org/>`__ that adds directives mentioned in the latex
+This extension to `Sphinx <http://sphinx.pocoo.org/>`__ adds directives mentioned in the LaTeX
 `amsthm <http://mirror.easyname.at/ctan/macros/latex/required/amscls/doc/amsthdoc.pdf>`_
 package: theorem, example, exercise,...and more.

+Sphinx has no directive that would well fit such items.

+For LaTeX these are translated to ``\begin{theorem}{title}`` and so on.

 ----